|

 in the rainforest; he barely wore clothes and required no

 maintenance.
+There was plenty to eat.
 Contrary to Theos'

 insult; Kor was without question the greatest